Photometry with XGA

 [5]:

-# every ObsID in every source in this sample
+# for every instrument in every XMM ObsID in every source in this sample

 demo_smp = evselect_image(demo_smp, lo_en=lo_en, hi_en=hi_en)